ebi-gene-expression-group/scrnaseq_training/filtering_norm_batch_correction/tutorial.md

 Go back to the history (we would expect the results to be there in around 10 minutes since execution start) by pressing on `Analyze Data` at the top of the main panel.
 Ideally your history should look all green now.

 Compare the plots with and without normalisation and batch correction.
-If your history doesn't have the results, you can import the history named `Normalisation and batch correction 0.2.8 results`.
+If your history doesn't have the results, you can import the history named `Normalisation and batch correction 0.2.8 results` from the `Shared Data -> Histories` in the main menu.

 # Delete histories